-Business overviewOriginally a car spares and accessory shop, the product range has grown to reflect the market and now also retails tools, hardware, outdoor/camping accessories and seasonal fireworks.
+Business overviewOriginally solely a car spares and accessory shop, the range has grown to reflect the market and now also retails tools, hardware, outdoor/camping accessories and fireworks.

 The business known as TMC has traded in Towcester for many years: Originally a chain of car accessory shops across the region, it folded in c2009 and was purchased by the previous owner who took over the lease of one premise and amalgamated the stock into one retail outlet.
 The current owner purchased the business and stock, with a new lease in September 2013.

 Over time, the product range has evolved, moving away from car parts & accessories only to expand into tools, hardware, outdoor supplies and seasonal fireworks – an approach which has boosted sales linked to the large amount of residential development in the town and locality

 The business sells approximately 1500 lines and trades six days per week currently.
 It is easily operated by a single proprietor for the majority of the time, whilst currently employing a part-time assistant to cover one day each week and holidays.